How Much Can a Lottery Retailer Payout In The UK?

 Can You Claim Lottery Winnings Online?

-• £500.01 to £50,000: You will need to verify your linked bank card before the money is transferred.
+• £500.01 to £50,000: Verification of the linked bank card is required.

 *All values (Bet Levels, Maximum Wins etc.) mentioned in relation to these games are subject to change at any time.
 Game features mentioned may not be available in some jurisdictions.